 Once upon a time a stream known as Bonheur (″Happiness″): its source is in the mont Aigoual.
 In Camprieu, it goes inside the causse… after a 1 kilometre travel, it goes out again by a little crack and flows into a cirque.
 When the water of the Bonheur is full of rain water, it goes out by the crack with a weird sound, which gave the name bramabiau, the ″mooing ox″ in Languedocian!

-The famous speleologist Martel discovered the chasm for the first time, on June 27th and 28th 1888.
-And Bramabiau will cause them trouble, he and his friends: they found 7 kilometres of underground galleries!
+The famous speleologist Martel discovered the chasm for the first time on June 27th and 28th 1888.
+Bramabiau would cause them trouble, he and his friends: they found 7 kilometres of underground galleries!